mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 This post and the
-[previous one](/blog/2018/07/03/building-a-pwa-with-glimmer-js.html) have given an overview of how to write an SPA (in this case with Glimmer.js) and then turning it into a PWA.
-With Breethe, we haven't stopped there though but employed server side rendering to combine the advantages of these with the advantages of classic server rendered websites.
-In the next post in this series, we will look into how we did that and discuss what the advantages are in more detail.
+[previous one](/blog/2018/07/03/building-a-pwa-with-glimmer-js.html) have given an overview of how to write an SPA (in this case with Glimmer.js) and then turning that into a [Progressive Web App](http://breethe.app).
+With Breethe, we haven't stopped there though but employed server side rendering to combine the advantages of a PWA with those of classic server rendered websites.
+In the next post in this series, we will have a detailed look at what specifically those advantages are and how we were able to achieve them.